Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Numerical Experiment

 \subsubsection{Multi-Objective Problems}

-Table \ref{tb::igd} presents the mean $\text{IGD}^+$ in 11 runs for each algorithm.
-AGE-MOEA-II achieves the smallest $\text{IGD}^+$ across 21 problems, including 17 many-objective problems.
-NAGA-II (smallest $\text{IGD}^+$ across 14 problems) and SMS-EMOA (smallest $\text{IGD}^+$ across 11 problems) exhibit superior performance in two and three-objective problems, respectively.
-To evaluate the overall performance of the algorithms, we computed a geometric mean of mean $\text{IGD}^+$ in Table \ref{tb::igd}.
-AGE-MOEA-II, SMS-EMOA, and NSGA-II show the best three geometric mean of $\text{IGD}^+$.
+Table \ref{tb::igd_best} presents the comparison results of the mean $\text{IGD}^+$ for each benchmark problem.
+For HPA problems, Table \ref{tb::igd} also shows the geometric mean of mean $\text{IGD}^+$ across problems categorized by their $M$ and $l$.
+AGE-MOEA-II achieves the smallest $\text{IGD}^+$ across 17 HPA problems, including 14 many-objective problems.
+It also shows comparable performance with no significant difference from the best across 18 problems.
+NSGA-II (smallest $\text{IGD}^+$ across 13 problems) and SMS-EMOA (smallest $\text{IGD}^+$ across 11 problems) exhibit superior performance in two and three-objective problems, respectively.
+On the other hand, MOEA/D exhibits the largest $\text{IGD}^+$ in most HPA problems although objective function normalization was employed.
+RVEA also shows modest performance while it achieves the smallest $\text{IGD}^+$ across 5 HPA problems.

-On the other hand, MOEA/D exhibits the largest $\text{IGD}^+$ in most problems.
-As pointed out by He et al. \cite{he2023}, the scale differences between individual objective functions can have a significant impact in real-world problems, and the presence or absence of objective function normalization in the algorithm may influence the results.
-The issue of normalization has also been noted for RVEA and SMS-EMOA, and it is one of the reasons for the increase in $\text{IGD}^+$ in RVEA.
-Regarding SMS-EMOA, pymoo implements objective function normalization, and it competes with AGE-MOEA-II.